stefanrueger/urboot/docs/howtoselect.md

    of the bootloader, for example that the application is started sooner after upload, or that frame errors in the serial communication get the bootloader to exit quickly.
 It is OK not to have these frills, particlarly when it means an extra memory page for *every* application.
+ - Urboot v7.7 and earlier had a choice of **protocol `u` or `s`.** Bootloaders with the `s` bit implemented a skeleton STK500 protocol; they could normally also be programmed using `avrdude -c arduino`; the `s` protocol did *not* increase functionality but costed *a lot* of bootloader code space; they were only recommended when no version of avrdude with `-c urclock` programmer was available.
+As recent avrdude versions with the necessary urclock programmer are now reasonably widely distributed, urboot v8.0 and above no longer offer the `s` protocol.